Big and Tall Fit Guide

 This inconsistency is one of the biggest challenges plus-size shoppers face.
 Brands also use "vanity sizing," where they label clothes with smaller sizes to make customers feel better, further confusing things.
 They might call a 52-inch waist a 3XL when it’s technically closer to a 4XL.
 This is why relying on the tag alone is a recipe for frustration.
 Instead of trusting the "4XL" label, the most reliable approach is to ignore it and focus entirely on your own measurements and the brand’s specific size chart.
 It’s the only way to cut through the noise and find a fit that actually works for you.

-How to Read a Brand's Size Chart
+How to Actually Read a Size Chart

 A brand’s size chart is your best friend when shopping online.
 It’s the decoder ring that translates their unique sizing into numbers you can actually use.
 To use it, find the chart on the product page and look for the waist and hip measurements.
 Some charts, like Nike’s size guide, also include height, which is helpful for finding the right inseam.